-- 2. Design Criteria - a) Storm drain systems capable of conveying the flood mitigation storm event are required when water spread, intersection cross flow, and lot to lot drainage flow limits are exceeded, or when the minimum time of concentration shown in Table 1.5 of the iSWM Hydrology Technical Manual are reached.+ Closed pipe systems are shall be required for discharges up to and including 3300 cfs. - b) Pipe material shall be reinforced concrete for all pipe sizes 48" and larger in diameter with appropriate bedding and class type depending on cover.
-Pipe material for pipe sizes -less than 48" shall be reinforced concrete or aluminized steel Type II Ultra Flow or equivalent with proper backfill and cover. - c) Proposed storm drains may discharge into existing watercourses.
-The tailwater elevation used in hydraulic grade line calculations of the proposed storm drain must consider the water surface elevation of the watercourse for the same design frequency as the proposed storm drain system.
-All storm drain systems shall be designed so that the tailwater elevation of the proposed storm drain system matches the water surface elevation of the watercourse when the peak discharge of the storm drain system occurs.
-See Section 1.2.10 of the iSWM Hydraulics Technical Manual for guidance related to the Tailwater elevation to be used for hydraulic grade line calculations. - c)d) The maximum hydraulic gradient shall not produce a velocity that exceeds 15 feet per second (fps).
+- a) Storm drain systems capable of conveying the flood mitigation storm event are required when water spread, intersection cross flow, and lot to lot drainage flow limits are exceeded, or when the minimum time of concentration shown in Table 1.5 of the iSWM Hydrology Technical Manual are reached.
+Closed pipe systems are required for discharges up to and including 300 cfs. - b) Pipe material shall be reinforced concrete for all pipe sizes 48" and larger in diameter with appropriate bedding and class type depending on cover.
+Pipe material for pipe sizes less than 48" shall be reinforced concrete or aluminized steel Type II Ultra Flow or equivalent with proper backfill and cover. - c) Proposed storm drains may discharge into existing watercourses.
+See Section 1.2.10 of the iSWM Hydraulics Technical Manual for guidance related to the Tailwater elevation to be used for hydraulic grade line calculations. - d) The maximum hydraulic gradient shall not produce a velocity that exceeds 15 feet per second (fps).
 Table 3.8 shows the desirable velocities for most storm drainage design.
 Storm drains shall be designed to have a minimum mean velocity flowing full at 2.5 fps.

-Table 3.8 Desirable Velocity / in Storm Drains
+Table 3.8 Desirable Velocity in Storm Drains

 Description Maximum Desirable Velocity

 Culverts (All types) 15 fps

 Inlet laterals No Limit

 Collectors (up to 24") 15 fps

 Mains (Larger than 24") 12 fps

-e)e) The minimum desirable physical slope shall be 0.5% or the slope that will produce a velocity of 2.5 feet per second when the storm sewer is flowing full, whichever is greater.

-e)f) The potential hydraulic grade line elevation shall not exceed ground elevation or the gutter flow line, whichever is lowest.

-(hg) Access manholes are required at intermediate points along straight runs of closed conduits.
+- e) The minimum desirable physical slope shall be 0.5% or the slope that will produce a velocity of 2.5 feet per second when the storm sewer is flowing full, whichever is greater. - f) The potential hydraulic grade line elevation shall not exceed ground elevation or the gutter flow line, whichever is lowest. - g) Access manholes are required at intermediate points along straight runs of closed conduits.
 Table 3.9 gives maximum spacing criteria.

-Table 3.9 Access Manhole Spacing Criteria Pine Size (inches) Maximum Spacing (feet) Pipe Size (inches) Maximum Spacing (feet)
+Table 3.9 Access Manhole Spacing Criteria

+Pipe Size (inches) Maximum Spacing (feet)

+18-36 600

+42" and Larger 1000